Property ID : PR-34

 The villa could be reconfigured to host paying guests: from 3 luxury apartments to 8 rooms or so, depending on the market position the owner desires to achieve.
 Meals can also be organized nearby, for example at a 100 year old osteria or at a three star restaurant.

-Photos & video by Luca Pezzani
+Photos and video source materials: Luca Pezzani

 Contact us without delay to arrange your personal viewing!